vigilance91/web-bundle/README.md

 This project is provided for free, on an **AS IS BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND**, either express or implied.

-If you or your organization own the rights to any of the third party libraries used in this project or have concerns regarding their use, please [contact me](https://vigilance91.github.io/contact.html).
+If you or your organization own the rights to any of the third-party libraries used in this project or have concerns regarding their use, please [contact me](https://vigilance91.github.io/contact.html).